rendysmith/weather_status/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.
 Author

-This SDK is maintained by [Your Name].
-For inquiries or support, please contact [your_email@example.com].
+This SDK is maintained by rendysmith.
+For inquiries or support, please contact ritmorica@gmail.com.